What is Azure Rights Management?

 The following picture shows how Azure RMS works as a Rights Management solution for Office 365 as well as for on-premises servers and services.
 You'll also see that it supports the popular end user devices that run Windows, Mac OS, iOS, Android, and Windows Phone.

-You can use Azure RMS with different cloud subscriptions, which include Office 365, Enterprise Mobility Suite, and Azure RMS Premium.
-For more information, see Cloud subscriptions that support Azure RMS.
+You can use Azure RMS protection with different cloud subscriptions, and it supports multiple features.
+For more information, see the Azure Information Protection marketing site.

 To learn more about Azure RMS: